dasher-project/dasher-web/documents/Terminology.md

 # Size and Position Rules
 The sizing rules of the solver are:

--   Boxes with the same position in the sequential dimension have the same size in the lateral dimension.

-    In the default setup: boxes with the same left-right position have the same height.

 -   Solved size.

     >   definition goes here

--   Solved size in the lateral dimension decreases as position in the sequential dimension increases, and vice versa.

-    In the default setup: the solved size decreases to the right.

 -   Solver Zero.